ksrivatsa207/anime-recommendation/README.md

 ### Installation in your local device

-_Below are instructions of how you can run this website in your local device._ we should also download the docker-website form https://www.docker.com/products/docker-desktop/ and follow below instructions.
+_Below are instructions of how you can run this website in your local device._ we should also download the docker-desktop form https://www.docker.com/products/docker-desktop/ and follow below instructions.
 1. start docker in your device by opening docker-desktop
 2. Clone the repo
    ```sh